gallenc/COM614-cloud-computing/workup/production-radio/minion-remote-grpc-pi/README.md

 ## installing log2ram

-log2ram can increase the life of SD card by only writing daily
+log2ram can increase the life of SD card by only writing logs to SD daily

 https://github.com/azlux/log2ram